rosagradilla19/Traffic_Signs_CNN/README.md

-# Traffic_Signs_CNN
+# Transfer Learning for Image Classification using Torchvision

-Goal: Classify traffic signs from images from the wild
+<b>Goal:</b> Classify traffic signs from images from the wild

 1) Build the dataset
 2) Use transfer learning from a Torchvision model
-3) Fine-tune the model
+3) Fine-tune the pre-trained model